kubernetes/kubernetes/docs/networking.md

 As with Docker, it is possible to request host ports, but this is reduced to a very niche operation.
-In this case a port will be allocated on the host `Node` and traffic will be forearded to the `Pod`.
+In this case a port will be allocated on the host `Node` and traffic will be forwarded to the `Pod`.
 The `Pod` itself is blind to the existence or non-existence of host ports.

 ## How to acheive this